Apology Laws Ineffective for Potential Medical Malpractice Cases

 Well, apparently, that didn’t work, as evidenced by a study which came out late last year, published by legal experts from Vanderbilt University.
 The study goes on to point out that these apology laws are empirically unfounded, and that patients still took doctors to court in order to have them pay out damages via a medical malpractice lawsuit.

 The study looked at 3,517 claims and from a data bank held by an undisclosed information and research company and found that a bit over 2 percent of all doctors face a malpractice suit every year.
 In addition, over 60 percent of these doctors ended up in court, and of these, 51.4 percent paid the claimant something.
 From these figures, it can be shown that apology laws don’t have a statistical significance with regard to stemming the number of lawsuits filed by injured patients.

-Legal Help for Indiana Medical Malpractice Lawsuits
+Legal Help for Medical Malpractice Lawsuits

-Medical malpractice in Indiana is a serious issue due to the complications a patient can go on to suffer.
+Medical malpractice is a serious issue due to the complications a patient can go on to suffer.
 In addition, it’s not uncommon for patients to need extra surgeries and treatments to rectify the initial doctor’s mistakes, something which can cost them money they don’t have.
-In such cases, it makes sense to file an Indiana medical malpractice or injury lawsuit in order to recover maximum compensation to help take care of these bills as well as compensate you for the emotional pain and anguish as well as reduced quality of life you may have to endure going forward.
+In such cases, it makes sense to file a medical malpractice or injury lawsuit in order to recover maximum compensation to help take care of these bills as well as compensate you for the emotional pain and anguish as well as reduced quality of life you may have to endure going forward.

 Need help filing an injury lawsuit?
 Call us today on (773) 673-9861 for your free and confidential consultation into these types of cases.
 Thanks for choosing us.